Raviegupta/Namaste-Reac/Assignments/Assignments_02.md

 ### What is `Parcel/Webpack` ?
 Why do we need it?
 - It's a `Bundler`.
 It is a package. ( What is a package :- package is like a module of javascript file. ) Note:- when we have to use package in our code. then we have to use package manager like npm or yarn.

+---

+### What is HMR (Hot Module Replacement) ?
+- HMR is one of the most useful features offered by webpack or parcel (bundlers).
+It allows all kinds of modules to be updated at runtime without the need for a full refresh.
+- How HMR does this =>
+    - with the help of something known as `File Watcher Algorithm` and Parcel is doing this for us.
+    - `File Watcher Algorithm` is written in C++ therefore HMR is very fast.